Yazdanmanesh/instagram-downloader-bot/README.md

 # Fast Start ⚡
-  step 1 : paste you bots API token in code
+  step 1 : paste you telegram bots API token in code

   step 2 : launch it on you server